Blog

 The same applies to the study of martial science and those that teach it.
 Think of it as the difference between a car manufacturer and the dealership and sales staff.
 Dealerships and sales staff are common and vary greatly.
 Some dealerships have very well trained and knowledgeable sales staff and offer a wide range of support services while others have neither.
 The car manufacturer on the other hand is not just responsible to produce a quality product, they have advanced R&D and design teams with deep and extreme knowledge of each and every part involved in the vehicle’s construction as well as the many connected technologies of the vehicles the deliver.
 The car you drive today started in design years before it ever hit the showroom floor.
 In some ways, even the newest of vehicles are trailing current technologies

 Unlike most everything in today’s modern world, the human body remains essentially the same as it has for hundreds of thousands of years.
-And while our techniucal understandings and abilities to apply such sciences expand, without a firm and deep level of knowledge of the physical functioning of the human body would be akin to trying to install modern technologies into a vehicle without understanding if it can support the varied and interactive technologies.
+And while our technical understandings and abilities to apply our ever expanding knowledge grows, without a firm and deep level of the physical functioning of the human body would be akin to trying to install modern technologies into a vehicle without understanding if it can support the varied and interactive technologies.

 This is the parallel similarity between martial science organizations and teachers.
 Some organizations and their instructors act more as dealerships, some offering a complete line of services whiles others just want to sell you a car.
 Then there are the organizations that align with the ideal of a manufacturer, where continued success relies on a thorough understanding of the foundational physics of any vehicle in conjunction with an ever-expanding world of integrated technologies.

 In today’s world of martial science studies, modern sciences and technologies abound.
-What is greatly missing for most is the deep examination and understanding of the human physiology and inherent “technologies”.
-Without this essential bedrock, every existing practice and application will crumble and fall.
+What is greatly missing for most of today's sports based and franchised based martial arts is the need for a deeper examination and understanding of the human physiology and inherent “technologies”.
+Without this essential bedrock, every existing practice and application will become stangnant, crumble and fall.

-As we evolve in our studies, there is this ongoing recycling of sorts.
+As we evolve in our studies and trainings, there is this ongoing recycling of sorts.
 As our understanding grows, our practices and abilities transform, requiring a constant modification of our training practices.
 There is a constant disintegration and regeneration of what we know and do today, and that of tomorrow.
-In the 32+ years I have been practicing and teaching my art as a martial science, it has evolved and transformed tremendously.
+In the 35+ years I have been practicing and teaching my art as a martial science, it has consistently evolved and transformed.
 I discover something new almost daily which impacts my personal practices and what I teach my students.

-There are two very important training applications in Okinawan martial science methods: "chinkuchi" and "gamaku".
+There are two such physiological training applications in Okinawan martial science methods: "chinkuchi" and "gamaku".
 What exactly are "chinkuchi" and "gamaku"?

 "Chinkuchi"チンクチ